Tainted\\Coders

 Sub-apps

-Apps can also hold sub apps which are of a different SubApp type.
 Each SubApp contains its own Schedule and World which are separate from your main App.

 But they can also be used to separate the logic of your game into isolated units.

-Lets say we were making a game where we had separate chunks of our game we wanted to process completely separately and then sync with the main game world:
+Lets say we were making a game where we had separate chunks of our game we wanted to process completely separately and then sync with the main game world.

 #[derive(Default, Clone, Debug)]